pantaluna/esp32-mjd-starter-kit/Projects/esp32_ds3231_clock_using_lib/components/mjd_ds3231/_doc/03 ChronoDot V2 circular RTC module/README.md

 ## FAQ
 - OK 3.3V - 5V.
-- The battery holder can be fitted with a CR1220 3V lithium coin cell.
+- The battery holder is designed for a CR1220 3V lithium coin cell.
 - Accuracy: 1 second.
 - The contents of the time and calendar registers are in *the binary-coded decimal (BCD) format*.
 - The board does not contain pull-up resistors when using the I2C protocol but those are needed because the ESP32's internal pullups are activated in the ds3231 component.